Postgraduate

 null

-Most master’s courses lead to an MA (Master of Arts) or MSc (Master of Science) qualification; however, there are also subject-specific qualifications.
+A master’s degree allows students to further their knowledge in a particular subject or to enter a different academic path.
+Most Master's courses lead to an MA (Master of Arts) or MSc (Master of Science) qualification; however, there are also subject-specific qualifications.
 These qualifications include MArch (Master of Architecture), MEng (Master of Engineering), MFA (Master of Fine Arts), LLM (Master of Laws), and more.
-Courses leading to an MPhil (Master of Philosophy) qualification are typically research-led and often designed for students who wish to progress to a PhD or a Doctorate degree and are much different to a DipHE.

 What is a Masters degree?